citizenlabsgr/read-first/README.md

 * Not sure how to get started?
 Contact @gecky or @jonathon in the Slack, or check out the [#onboarding](https://datafordemocracy.slack.com/messages/onboarding/) channel, and we'll help you out.
 Also check out [#micro-projects](https://datafordemocracy.slack.com/messages/micro-projects/) for quick projects that'll help you get your feet wet.
 * Want to pick up some skills before diving in?
 Check out the [tutorials](https://github.com/Data4Democracy/tutorials) which are all relevant to D4D projects and chat about it in [#learning](https://datafordemocracy.slack.com/messages/learning/).
 * Check out our [data.world](https://data.world) page at [data.world/data4democracy](https://data.world/data4democracy), where data can be shared.
 See our guide to [get started](https://github.com/Data4Democracy/read-this-first/blob/master/data-world.md).
 Contact @sya or @gabriela in Slack with questions

-## Across the Community

-While most of our work is [project based](#current-projects), the community is large and vibrant enough that we're looking for common needs across projects that the organization can support.
-These are ongoing roles that can be time consuming, but are also essential to making the community helpful to our partners and a valuable experience for our volunteers.

 ### Storytelling
 All of our projects are doing some interesting data gathering and analysis that we regularly share with the world [on our blog](https://medium.com/data-for-democracy), our [YouTube channel](https://www.youtube.com/channel/UCKPgMFPkopC30c-jrabzoMw), and the [Partially Derivative podcast](http://partiallyderivative.com) ([for example](http://partiallyderivative.com/podcast/2017/03/21/robot-bartender-overlords)).
 If you'd like to help with this, ping @lillianj in Slack!